jmclip/notes/01-functions-sets.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">15 min rule: when stuck, you HAVE to try on your own for 15 min; after 15 min, you HAVE to ask for help.- Brain AMA <a href="https://t.co/MS7FnjXoGH">pic.twitter.com/MS7FnjXoGH</a></p>&mdash; Rachel Thomas (@math_rachel) <a href="https://twitter.com/math_rachel/status/764931533383749632?ref_src=twsrc%5Etfw">August 14, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 We will follow the **15 minute rule** in this class.
 If you encounter an issue in your problem sets, spend up to 15 minutes troubleshooting the problem on your own.
 However, if after 15 minutes you still cannot solve the problem, **ask for help**.
-The instructional staff has office hours spaced throughout the day.
-Feel free to log in on Zoom to ask your question.
+The instructional staff will be on site for help during class hours or after class by appointment scheduled via email.

 ### Why are we doing this